Queer & gay Berlin: Your guide for LGBTQ+ in Berlin

 Be yourself.
 Love who you want – diversity and freedom are not just words in Berlin.
-Discover present-day Berlin as one of the most open and tolerant cities in the world – the gay/lesbian scene is also flourishing in the German capital.
+Discover present-day Berlin as one of the most open and tolerant cities in the world – the gay, lesbian and queer scene is flourishing in the German capital.

-You will also find countless LGBTIQ+ events in Berlin’s event calendar on visitBerlin.de.
+You will also find countless LGBTQ+ events in Berlin’s event calendar on visitBerlin.de.

 In Schöneberg flies the flag: In 1996, Schöneberg was the first borough to officially fly the rainbow flag at the town hall for the CSD gay pride parade, and has done so ever since.
 Right back to the 1920s, the district has been a hotspot of the gay scene and is a magnet and catwalk for queer Berliners and tourists.